Looking for the best Siquijor Tourist Spots?!

 Lazi Church, also known as San Isidro Labrador Parish Church, is the oldest, the largest, and the most significant Roman Catholic Church on the island.

 San Isidro Labrador Parish Church is located in Lazi on the south coast of the island.
 From San Juan, it’s approximately a 20-minute drive

 The construction of Lazi Church was completed in 1884 and was built mainly with stone and hardwood.
 The bell tower attached to one side of the church was built one year later which is the most dominant feature on the outside.

-Next to the church, you can also find a silent convent which acts as a museum that holds many old artifacts and antiques.
+Next to the church, you can also find a silent convent that acts as a museum that holds many old artifacts and antiques.
 The entrance fee at the museum is around 20 pesos.